 - Glue the 3 large large popsicle sticks into a triangle shape

 - *You may want to make the triangles the day before and let them dry over night so that you are ready to go.
 As a matter of fact, make several so that you can craft away.

 - Place your popsicle stick triangle frame on the newspaper and squeeze out a bit of light green paint

 - Pinch the pompom with the clothespin to form a “paint brush”

 - Paint the frame and allow it to dry while you work on step 3.

 *Tip: After you paint the frame, move it right away and again a couple of times while it is drying to keep it from sticking to the newspaper

-- Last, glue the triangle onto the back of the triangle frame.
+- First use the glue stick to attach the paper triangle to the back of the painted popsicle stick frame.

 Placing the small squares of tissue paper is also a great way to work on fine motor coordination.
 Encourage your littles to pick up one piece at a time and to “pinch pinch pinch”.
 To make it a little more challenging and add the element of crossing midline (more on that HERE), place the tissue pieces opposite of the hand that your child is preferring to use.
 Then continue to encourage use of that hand, reaching across their body to pick up each piece.

 This easy fish craft for kids is part of a larger collection of ocean animals which will be released all week long.
 If you missed it, check out the DOLPHIN, SEA TURTLE, OYSTER, CRAB and the OCTOPUS.
 Honestly, you will want to make them all.
 And each starts with the same first step, making a triangle frame from large popsicle sticks.
 I can’t wait to see your versions of these sea creatures!